drduh/macOS-Security-and-Privacy-Guide/README.md

 # Threat modeling

-The first and most important step for security and privacy is to create a [threat model](https://owasp.org/www-community/Threat_Modeling).
-You need to understand your adversaries in order to defend against them.
-Each individual has their own needs; everyone threat model will be different.
-Threat models are likely to change over time and with circumstances, so periodic re-assessment is recommended.
+The most important step to meaningfully improve security and privacy is to create a [threat model](https://owasp.org/www-community/Threat_Modeling).
+This creates an understanding of potential adversaries and their motivations, which leads to stronger defenses.
+Each individual should develop their own unique threat model.
+Threat models are likely to change over time and should be periodically re-assessed.

 ## Assets